ThinkParQ/beegfs-csi-driver/README.md

 * Deploying the driver requires access to a terminal with `kubectl`.
 * The BeeGFS client must be preinstalled to each Kubernetes node that needs BeeGFS access.
-* One or more existing BeeGFS file systems should be available to the Kubernetes nodes over a TCP/IP and/or RDMA (InfiniBand/RoCE) capable network.
+* One or more existing BeeGFS file systems should be available to the Kubernetes nodes over a TCP/IP and/or RDMA (InfiniBand/RoCE) capable network (not required to deploy the driver).

 ### Quick Start
 The steps in this section allow you to get the driver up and running quickly.
-For production use cases it is recommended to read through the full [deployment guide](docs/deployment.md).
+For production use cases or air-gapped environments it is recommended to read through the full [deployment guide](docs/deployment.md).

-#TODO: Outline steps.
+1. One a machine with `kubectl` and access to the Kubernetes cluster where you want to deploy the BeeGFS CSI driver clone this repository:`git clone https://github.com/NetApp/beegfs-csi-driver.git`
+2. Switch to the BeeGFS CSI driver directory (`cd beegfs-csi-driver`) and run: `kubectl apply -k deploy/prod`
+    * Note by default the beegfs-csi-driver image will be pulled from [DockerHub](https://hub.docker.com/r/netapp/beegfs-csi-driver).
+3. Verify all components are installed and operational: `kubectl get pods -n kube-system | grep csi-beegfs`

+Provided all pods are running the driver is now ready for use.
+See the following sections for how to get started using the driver.

 ## Basic Use